KludgeKML/keyth/README.md

 Many local configuration files contain a mixture of keys that it would be fine to commit to the code repo and keys that it would be dangerous to commit to the code repo.
 Keyth allows you to refer to those values symbolically.

+It uses monkey-patching to add its functionality automatically to YAML loading and the dotenv gem (if installed).

 ### EXAMPLE USAGE:

 For example, my_values.yml was: